asahun/cdc-lead-management/docs/lead_workspace.md

   `claim_submitted`, `pending`, `approved`, `rejected`, `more_info`), not from file-only events like uploads/deletions.
 Generation events are both statuses and file-related, so they appear in filters for both “Status” and “Files”.
+- Claim detail now supports PDF preview: a “Preview” button opens a modal with an inline iframe; “Open in new tab” is available, and a disabled “Send for Signature” button is staged for the next phase.
+Downloads support `?inline=1` via `/claims/{id}/files/download` and `/claims/{id}/documents/{doc_id}/download`.
+- PDF generation uses pdfrw+reportlab to draw text directly for consistent rendering across viewers.
+Authorization letter maps `entity_name` (new template field) and `business_name` to the lead’s `owner_name`.

   To bulk update older leads during a refresh: